6 Reasons Estate Planning Goes Beyond “Who Gets My Stuff” – Partner Tip with Alles Law

 Both documents provide the legal authority for a named guardian.

-The guardian requests money from the trustee to pay for the children’s clothing, medical expenses, tuition and anything else they need.
+The guardian, who is taking care of your children, will request money from the trustee to pay for your kids’ expenses, like food, clothing, medical bills, tuition, or anything else they need.

 “We recommend two different people for the guardian and trustee,” advises Tim.
 This keeps the financial focus on the children and not the guardian.